BrendanGalvin/Stripe.Net.AddOn/README.md

 To run the tests in the test project, you merely need to add a Stripe test-key to the App.config file in the test project.

 Similarly, to use Stripe, you must add a key that accesses your Stripe account, into your App.config file.
 This is how the application will connect to Stripe.

+# Feedback
+Please send all feedback, whether positive or negative, or inquiries, to codefun64@gmail.com.